SoChigusa/Application-2019/README.md

 Second e-mail of a possible offer of the University of Chicago and Argonne National Laboratory joint position.

+### 1/4

+An e-mail of an offer of the postdoc position at Berkeley.

 ## Schedule and notes ##

 ### May-June